-New for the 2018-19 season, the USA Junior Hockey Magazine will be selecting a group of Stars of the Month from a few of our closest partners.
-Included in the Stars of the Month will be a player from the North American Hockey League (NAHL), the Eastern Hockey League (EHL), the United States Premier Hockey League (USPHL), and an official/referee of the month.
+Throughout the 2018-19 season, the USA Junior Hockey Magazine will be selecting a group of Stars of the Month from a few of our closest partners.
+Included in the Stars of the Month will be a player from the North American Hockey League (NAHL), the Eastern Hockey League (EHL), the United States Premier Hockey League (USPHL), and the Western States Hockey League (WSHL).

 McPhail and the Tomahawks won all 10 of their games in the month of November, and the '98 native of Fenton, MI was between the pipes for 9 of those victories.
 Overall, McPhail now owns a record of 15-1-0 in his first season in the NAHL, and his 1.98 GAA and .935 save percentage each rank as the 4th best in the league.
 Johnstown is the undeniable leader in the NAHL right now, as they own a 12-point advantage in the league standings heading into December.
 McPhail is a big reason for the team's success and he will look to stay hot in the final month of the calendar year.

 Abouelhana continues to lead the EHL in scoring, having tallied 47 total points to date.
 Back for his 2nd season with the Revolution, the '98 native of St. Louis, MO is on a great pace to surpass his numbers from a year ago, when he tallied 59 points in the regular season and then 4 more in the playoffs.
 As for this past month, Philadelphia went 6-1-0 in their 7 games, and Abouelhana notched 15 total points (5 goals, 10 assists).
 Overall, Abouelhana has been held off the scoresheet just twice, as the Revolution begin to move their way through the final month of the calendar year.